Mattsons buy Fruit Basket grocery stand, more Sonoma Valley real estate

 Former owners Michael and Annie Cavanaugh had owned the property since 1996, where Cavanaugh’s Auto Care Center operated.
 The site is currently home to Gabe’s Auto Care.

-The Schellville processing plant hasn’t been in operation since 2020, when the Benedetti family sold the Willie Bird business to Diestel Family Ranch of Sonora for an undisclosed price, though the Maffei Road parcel was not a part of that sale.
+The Schellville processing plant south of Sonoma hasn’t been in operation since 2020, when the Benedetti family sold the Willie Bird business to Diestel Family Ranch of Sonora for an undisclosed price, though the Maffei Road parcel was not a part of that sale.

 In a response to an inquiry about what KS Mattson Partners plans to do with its newly purchased properties, a spokesperson for the company declined to provide details.